 Edgard Cayce was an American psychic, visionary and mystic who became famous for his trance readings and prophecies.
 His readings and teachings are maintained by the Association for Research and Enlightenment (A.R.E.)

-Cheiro is the pseudonym adopted by Irish clairvoyant, astrologer, fortune teller, and author.
+Cheiro is the pseudonym adopted by Irish clairvoyant, astrologer, fortune teller and author William Warner.
 He had many high-profile clients, mainly using palmistry to give character readings and make predictions.
 Several of his books on astrology, palmistry, and numerology remain in print today.